BACK

 Median Home Price

-There were 3,251 homes sold in Arkansas in April of this year, which is up 9% from last year.
-However, it’s important to keep in mind that this number might be inflated compared to other months.
+There were 2,614 homes sold in Arkansas in November of 2025, which is down 6.1% from last year.
+However, it’s important to keep in mind that this number might be lower compared to other months.
 Sales nationally tend to peak during the spring and summer months and slow considerably in the winter.
 In fact, the National Association of Realtors (NAR) predicts that in February and March alone, sales activity increases by as much as 34% and prices by 3%.

 Median Days on Market (DOM)